-These being said, it’s obvious that in Romania, February is indeed the Month of Love and Dragobete.
-After many years of oblivion during communism, the celebration is rapidly recovering his rightful place remembering people to never stop loving in the old-fashioned Romanian way.
+These being said, it’s obvious that in Romania, February is indeed the Month of Love.
+After many years of oblivion during the communist period, Dragobete is rapidly recovering his rightful place, reminding people to never stop loving each other in the old-fashioned Romanian way.